 Looking to export or expand your reach overseas?
 Maryland is a good launchpad with its proximity to Washington D.C.'s international community, access to three international airports and a major port for shipping.
 Exports from Maryland reached a record high of $12.2 billion in 2014, up 113% since 2004.
 Cargo levels at the Port of Baltimore are up 52% since 2007 and expansion plans at BWI are growing Maryland's international footprint.

 Office of International Investment and Trade

 The Maryland Office of International Investment and Trade (OIIT) provides support to Maryland companies planning to enter new foreign markets or advance their export sales in their companies' existing foreign markets.
-The team includes foreign representatives in China, Russia, Vietnam, Taiwan, France, UAE, Brazil, Nigeria, Israel, India and Mexico who can provide advice on exporting.
+The team includes foreign representatives in China, Azerbaijan, Vietnam, Taiwan, France, UAE, Brazil, Nigeria, Israel, India and Mexico who can provide advice on exporting.
 Services the OIIT team provides include: